AdaCore/gnatstudio/docs/users_guide/environment.rst

   preference with its tooltip visible.
 To prevent this issue you can enable the trace GPS.INTERNAL.CYGWIN_WINDOW_MANAGER (using --traceon on the command line or a config file).
 The related tooltips will not be shown anymore.

+*GNAT Studio crashes when opening a selector dialog on Windows*

+  There is a known incompatibility between Windows and GTK_FILE_SELECTOR.
+  Launching GNAT Studio with :command:`--traceoff=GPS.INTERNAL.GTK_FILE_SELECTOR` will allow GNAT Studio to use a selector dialog compatible with Windows.
+  In most cases, you don't need to disable this trace if the preference "Use Native Dialogs" is enabled.
+  Another workaround is to close GNAT Studio, to remove the file
+  %USERPROFILE%\AppData\Local\gtk-3.0\bookmarks and to restart GNAT Studio.